philip-karlsson/vim-tc-explorer/README.md

 Fuzzy finder file manager for Neovim with emphasis on speed and visibility

-_"Get that Total Commander fast pased navigation in vim"_
+_"Get that Total Commander fast paced navigation in vim"_

 ![Example Highlight](./media/demo.gif)